Josealma15/Josealma15/README.md

 - 👋 Hi, I’m @Josealma15.
 - 👀 I’m interested in Programming, Hacking and Computer Science.
 - 🌱 I’m currently learning Hacking and Penetration Testing.
-- 💞️ I’m looking to collaborate on hacking projects and tools.
+- 💞️ I’m looking to collaborate on hacking projects and programming tools.
 - 📫 How to reach me: Coming soon...

 <!---